mzimmer77/Engineering_4_Notebook/README.md

 [My Code](https://github.com/mzimmer77/Engineering_4_Notebook/blob/main/raspberry-pi/launchpadP1.py)

 ### Reflection
-This project was a great refresher for my python skills.
+This project was a great refresher for my Python skills.
 I used the "for x in range (10,0,-1)" to make my intervals which would go down by 1.
 I learned/ remembered the syntax which was honestly annoying but it is pretty simple once you remember it (the key is to use commas for the loop).

 &nbsp;